nvu01/Undervalued-Stock-Scanner/README.md

 1. Power Query: Used to import, clean, and transform the raw CSV data.
 It is also used to automate the creation of Excel formulas for certain calculations.
 2. Excel Formulas: Used to compute fundamental metrics, identify outliers, identify underavalued stocks and assign scores to these stocks based on their fundamental metrics.
 3. RTD Function for real-time stock prices: the RTD (Real-Time Data) function is used to retrieve real-time stock prices directly into the workbook.
 This feature integrates with the Thinkorswim platform to pull the latest stock prices based on the ticker symbols.
-**Note:** In order to allow for the use of RTD function for real time stock price, instead of using Power Query functions to add calculated columns that directly generate numeric values, I had to use Power Query custom functions to create custom columns containing Excel formulas.
+**Note:** To allow for the use of RTD function for real-time stock price, instead of using Power Query functions to add calculated columns that directly generate numeric values, I had to use Power Query custom functions to create custom columns containing Excel formulas.
 This creates a few extra steps in refreshing data in workbooks.
 4. Pivot Tables: Summarizes and calculates the mean values of each fundamental metric by industry and market cap (Large Cap, Mid Cap, Small Cap), excluding outliers.
 5. Outlier Filtering: Filters outliers from pivot tables to ensure accurate mean calculations.
 6. Conditional Formatting: Highlights the best stocks based on their scores and key metrics, making it easier to identify potential undervalued stocks.